 According to the National Institute on Alcoholism and Alcohol Abuse (NIAAA), low-risk drinking for a man involves:

-If your husband is drinking more than this, you may want to have an open conversation about his drinking and talk about professional help if necessary.
+If your husband drinks too much more than this, you may want to have an open conversation about his drinking and talk about professional help if necessary.

 When addressing concerns about a spouse’s drinking habits, it’s crucial to recognize the signs that might indicate a deeper issue.
 If you find yourself constantly wondering, “Is my husband an alcoholic?” or feeling that your husband drinks too much, it’s essential to approach the situation with care and understanding.
 Being married to an alcoholic can bring a unique set of challenges to a relationship, impacting not only the individual but also the family as a whole.